 Like hydrogen, oxygen is also an element.
 Under normal conditions, oxygen is a colorless and odorless gas.
 Solid oxygen melts at –218 ° C, and liquid oxygen boils at –183 ° C.

-Water, on the other hand, boils at 100 ° C and freezes at 0° C. It indicates that water has the third property of the compound listed above.
+On the other hand, water boils at 100 ° C and freezes at 0° C. It indicates that water has the third property of the compound listed above.

 In 1790 the scholars Jan Rudolph Deiman and Adriaan Paets van Troostwijk managed to decompose the water by generating sparks with the help of pure gold threads.